tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Caching.MongoDB/README.md

 # Tingle.Extensions.Caching.MongoDB

-This folder contains an implementation of IDistributedCache using MongoDB.
+This folder contains an implementation of `IDistributedCache` using MongoDB that can also be leveraged in ASP.NET Core as a Session State Provider.

 ## MongoClient initialization